Acemad/alphaNTBEA/README.md

     public static void main(String[] args) {

-        // Define the search space
-        SearchSpace searchSpace = new SearchSpace(5, 5, 5, 5, 5);
+        // Define the search space: A max m problem with 5 dimensions and m = 5 SearchSpace searchSpace = new SearchSpace(5, 5, 5, 5, 5);

+        /*
-        // Initialize and configure an NTBEA instance.
-After passing the searchSpace to init, the next parameters
+        Initialize and configure an NTBEA instance:
-        // denote the lengths of N-Tuples to consider, in this case: 1,2,3,4, and 5-Tuples NTBEA ntbea = NTBEA.init(searchSpace, 1, 2, 3, 4, 5)
+            - After passing the searchSpace to init, the next parameters of init denote the lengths of N-Tuples to consider, in this case: 1,2,3,4, and 5-Tuples
-                           .neighbours(100).kExplore(2)    // Specify number of neighbours, and exploration coefficient .indexMutationProb(0.5).distinctNeighbors(); // Specify index mutation prob, and avoid duplicate neighbours
+            - The next method calls specify number of neighbours, exploration coefficient, index mutation prob, and enables unique neighbours
+        */
+        NTBEA ntbea = NTBEA.init(searchSpace, 1, 2, 3, 4, 5)
+                           .neighbours(100).kExplore(2)
+                           .indexMutationProb(0.5).distinctNeighbors();

         // Launch a single NTBEA run using maxM evaluation function for 200 generations using a single thread. ntbea.run(MaxMTest::maxM, 200, 1, true);